Elizabeth Banks: 2015–2019: Directorial debut

 In 2018, Banks co-starred as Jenny in the comedy film The Happytime Murders, alongside Melissa McCarthy and Maya Rudolph.
 In 2019, she reprised her starring role as Lucy / Wyldstyle in the animated comedy film The Lego Movie 2: The Second Part.
 She starred as Tori Breyer in the superhero horror film Brightburn.
 Banks was a speaker at the 2018 San Diego Comic-Con, where she promoted The Lego Movie 2: The Second Part.
 She and co-stars Chris Pratt and Stephanie Beatriz were there and the film's trailer was released.

 On May 2, 2019, ABC announced Banks as the host of the summer 2019 revival of the game show Press Your Luck, which she also executive produces.
 Banks directed, produced, wrote, and starred as Bosley in the action comedy film Charlie's Angels, which was released in November 2019.
+In November 2019, it was announced that Banks was set to star in, direct, and produce a new adaptation of The Invisible Woman (1940), based on her own original story pitch.
+Erin Cressida Wilson is writer for the reboot of the female monster, while Max Handelman and Alison Small serve as producer and executive producer, respectively.

+Banks began hosting the ABC revival of the game show Press Your Luck in 2019.

+2020–present: Television and film work

 In 2020, she starred as feminist Jill Ruckelshaus in the FX miniseries Mrs. America.
-In November 2019, it was announced that Banks was set to star in, direct, and produce a new adaptation of The Invisible Woman (1940), based on her own original story pitch.
-Erin Cressida Wilson will write the script for the reboot of the female monster, while Max Handelman and Alison Small will serve as producer and executive producer, respectively.

 In February 2020, Banks was allowed to pitch a project by Universal Pictures from the roster of Universal Monsters, eventually pitching The Invisible Woman.
 In June 2020, it was announced that she would star as Ms. Frizzle in a live-action/animated hybrid of The Magic School Bus, which she will also produce through her company Brownstone Productions alongside directors Tom McGrath and Eric Darnell.
+After six years of being stuck in development hell, the project was revived in 2026 with Rob Letterman serving as writer and director and Banks still attached to play Ms. Frizzle.

+In May 2021, Peacock announced that Banks would direct and star in the upcoming television series Red Queen, based on the dystopian novel of the same name.

 Banks directed the 2023 comedy horror film Cocaine Bear, which she produced alongside Max Handelman for Brownstone Productions, and Phil Lord and Christopher Miller.
-The film grossed 90 million on a 30 to 35 million production budget.
-In May 2021, Peacock announced that Banks would direct and star in the upcoming television series Red Queen, based on the dystopian novel of the same name.
+The film grossed 90 million dollars on a 30 to 35 million dollar production budget.

 In January 2022, Banks was cast in the film The Beanie Bubble, co-directed by Kristin Gore and Damian Kulash.
 In March 2023 it was announced that Banks would executive produce and voice the character Pebbles Flintstone in the upcoming Fox animated prime time series Bedrock, which would be a reboot of the original series The Flintstones taking place two decades after the series.
 On July 18, 2024, it was announced that plans for Bedrock were canceled by Fox.

+In 2026, Banks starred in the science fiction romantic comedy drama television series The Miniature Wife.